 If you continue from here, you’ll have good views on Elizabeth Bridge.
 Be prepared that the trees are really working against the photographer here 🙂

-I suggest you go on foot, but this area is also easily accessible by car, there’s a big parking lot nearby.
-Just find a spot, from where the trees do not interfere with the view, and there you go!
+I suggest you reach the top on foot, but this area is also easily accessible by car, there’s a big parking lot nearby.

 There is another good spot, which is just next to the entrance of the Rock Chapel.